akochepasov/statmoments/README.md

 Fast streaming univariate and bivariate moments and t-statistics.

-statmoments is a library for fast one-pass computation of univariate and bivariate moments for batches of waveforms or traces with thousands of sample points.
-It can compute Welch's t-test statistics for arbitrary data partitioning, helping find relationships and statistical differences among data splits.
-Using top BLAS implementations, statmoments preprocesses data to maximize computational efficiency on Windows and Linux.
+statmoments is a high-performance library for computing univariate and bivariate statistical moments in a single pass over large waveform datasets with thousands of sample points.
+It can produce Welch's t-test statistics for hypothesis testing on arbitrary data partitions.

+## Features

+- Streaming processing for both univariate and bivariate analysis
+- Efficient memory usage through dense matrix representation
+- High numerical accuracy
+- Command-line interface for analysis of existing datasets

-## How is that different?
+## How is it different?

 When input data differences are subtle, millions of waveforms may have to be processed to find the statistically significant difference, requiring efficient algorithms.
 In addition to that, the high-order moment computation need multiple passes and may require starting over once new data appear.
 With thousands of sample points per waveform, the problem becomes more complex.

-A streaming algorithm process a sequence of inputs in a single pass it is collected, when it's fast enough, it's suitable for real-time sources like oscilloscopes, sensors, and financial markets, or for large datasets that don't fit in memory.
-The dense matrix representation reduces memory requirements.
+A streaming algorithm processes sequences of inputs in a single pass as they are collected.
+When fast enough, it's suitable for real-time sources like oscilloscopes, sensors, and financial markets, as well as for large datasets that don't fit in memory.
+The dense matrix representation of an intermediate accumulator reduces memory requirements.
 The accumulator can be converted to co-moments and Welch's t-test statistics on demand.
-Data batches can be iteratively processed, increasing precision and then discarded.
+Data batches can be iteratively processed to increase precision and then discarded.
 The library handles significant input streams, processing hundreds of megabytes per second.

 Yet another dimension can be added when the data split is unknown.
 In other words, which bucket the input waveform belongs to.
-This library solves this with pre-classification of the input data and computing moments for all the requested data splits.
+This library solves this with given pre-classification of the input data and computing moments for all the requested data splits.

 Some of the benefits of streaming computation include:

 - Real-time insights for trend identification and anomaly detection
 - Reduced data processing latency, crucial for time-sensitive applications
 - Scalability to handle large data volumes, essential for data-intensive research in fields like astrophysics and financial analysis

-## Where is this needed?

-Univariate statistics analyze and describe a single variable or dataset.
-Common applications include

-- Descriptive Statistics: Summarizing central tendency, dispersion, and shape of a dataset
-- Hypothesis Testing: Determining significant differences or relationships between groups or conditions
-- Finance and Economics: Examining asset performance, tracking market trends, and assessing risk in real-time

-In summary, univariate statistics are fundamental for data analysis, providing essential insights into individual variables across various fields, aiding in decision-making and further research.

-Bivariate statistics help understand relationships between two variables, aiding informed decisions across various fields.
-They address questions like:

-- Is there a statistically significant relationship between variables?
-- Which data points are related?
-- How strong is the relationship?
-- Can we use one variable to predict the other?

-These statistical methods are used in medical and bioinformatics research, astrophysics, seismology, market predictions, and other fields, handling input data measured in hundreds of gigabytes.

 ## Numeric accuracy